Arpit-Shah/Artos/info/ARTOS_FEAURES.md

-# Arpitos
+# Artos
-## What is Arpitos
+## What is Artos
-Arpitos is a test framework designed for functional testing.
-It can be used to perform unit testing if required.
+Artos is a test framework designed for functional and unit testing.

-## Features of Arpitos
+## Features of Artos
 ## Inbuilt logging framework
 * Two log layouts are supported
 	* Text layout (Default)